 Unfortunately no…every trouble ticket opened takes our MLS administrators an average of 30 minutes to address.
 Realtor.com will escalate the ticket to their engineering department and on average, they will have a resolution in 48-72 hours.
 The good news is we are always ready, willing to tackle these issues as they come up.

 Yes.
-All Florida MLS listed properties automatically transfer to Realtor.com via an “IDX feed” every 24-48 business hours.
+All properties listed in local MLS systems automatically transfer to Realtor.com via an “IDX feed” every 24-48 business hours.

 MLS listed properties that are newly listed in the MLS take about 48 business hours to show up on Realtor.com.
 It is not “live” like the MLS.
 This holds true for price changes as well.